-If you’re on a mission to find your dream home, here’s the truth: Driving around and looking for open houses is not the most effective way to shop.
-In fact, only 7% of all recent buyers found the home they ended up purchasing through an open house sign, according to data from the National Association of Realtors (NAR).
+If you’re trying to find your dream home, here’s the truth: Driving around and looking for open houses is not the most effective way to shop.
+Only 4% of all recent buyers found the home they ended up purchasing through an open house sign, according to the National Association of Realtors (NAR).

-A much larger percentage find their home online (50%) or via their real estate agent (28%).
-Yet 53% of buyers still use information from an open house to inform their home search.
-Plus, many people simply enjoy the open house experience (what’s not to like about free refreshments and low-pressure house tours?)
+A larger percentage found their home online (51%) or via their real estate agent (29%).
+Yet, 53% of buyers still use information from an open house to inform their home search.

-When the balloons and big welcome sign beckon you to give a house a look, lean into that intuition — and follow these open house tips to make these events as productive as possible.
-We’ll cover how to narrow down your list of visits, strategies to make your tours both efficient and thorough, and ways to make every open house worth your time.
+We’ll cover how to narrow your list of visits, give you some open house tips, strategies to make your tours efficient and thorough, and ways to make every open house worth your time.

 1. Create a plan of attack

 When you’re on a mission, time-block your open house visits.
-If you find one open house you’re interested in, check for any other events happening in the same area, at the same time, and knock out a few tours in one fell swoop.
+If you find one open house you’re interested in, check for any other events happening in the same area simultaneously, and knock out a few tours in one fell swoop.

-Data from HomeLight shows that around two-thirds of top agents (66.6%) believe that the most important factor in the success of an open house is marketing the event online.
-So you can bet that you’ll find the information you need to create an open house plan of attack on the web.
+Data from HomeLight shows that around two-thirds of top agents (66.6%) believe that the most critical factor in the success of an open house is marketing the event online.

-There are lots of real estate sites and apps to choose from, but Homesnap is one app that makes it really easy to find open houses — and communicate about homes you like with other people involved in your home search such as your partner and real estate agent.
+There are many real estate sites and apps to choose from, but Homesnap makes it easy to find open houses — and communicate about homes you like with other people involved in your home search such as your partner and real estate agent.

-You can simply go to the Homesnap website, enter your search location and price point, and it will pull up a list of homes for sale.
-From there you can filter for open houses by different time frames (Any date, today, tomorrow, Saturday, or this weekend).
+You can simply go to the Homesnap website, enter your search location and price point, and it will create a list of homes for sale.
+From there, you can filter for open houses by different time frames (Any date, today, tomorrow, Saturday, or this weekend).
 In the example below, we searched for open houses in Chicago:

 One way to narrow down your list of open houses is by school district.
 Even if you’re not a parent, buying a house in a good school district is a wise investment.
-According to data from NAR’s Moving with Kids report, 53% of homebuyers with kids say that school quality is an important factor in their decision (so being near good schools helps with resale down the road).
+According to data from NAR’s Moving with Kids report, 53% of homebuyers with kids say that school quality is an essential factor in their decision.

-In addition, one study from the National Bureau of Economic Research found that for every $1 increase in per-pupil school spending, relevant property values increase $20.
+In addition, one study from the National Bureau of Economic Research found that for every $1 increase in per-pupil school spending, relevant property values increased by $20.

 The easiest way to find the head of the PTA for the neighborhood school is to visit the school’s website.
-On most school websites, there’s a tab called “parents” or PTA.
-The local PTA will list an email address and name, or a link to the Facebook page or website where you can find contact information of board members.
+Most school websites have a tab called “parents” or PTA.
+The local PTA will list an email address and name or a link to the Facebook page or website where you can find the contact information of board members.

 3. Make every open house a learning experience

-Open houses can be an amazing way to get familiar with the local real estate landscape.
+Open houses can be a fantastic way to get familiar with the local real estate landscape.
 Unlike house showings, which require an appointment, you can drop by just to check things out in the name of research.
-Treat each event like an opportunity to better understand the lay of the land, even if you know immediately upon walking in that you won’t be making an offer.
+Treat each event like an opportunity to understand the lay of the land better, even if you know immediately upon walking in that you won’t be making an offer.

 4. Take notes and grab a listing sheet from each event

-Most open houses will have a listing sheet containing information about the house that you can take with you.
-The listing sheet will feature photos of the home plus all of its basic information (Beds, baths, square footage) for easy reference.
+Most open houses will have a listing sheet containing information about the house you can take.
+The listing sheet will feature photos of the home and all its basic information (beds, baths, square footage) for easy reference.
 In addition to taking your own notes, be sure to pick one up before you leave.
-Then store all of your listing sheets in a folder to stay organized throughout your hunt and make it easy to review what you’ve seen so far.
+Then store all your listing sheets in a folder to stay organized throughout your hunt and make it easy to review what you’ve seen.

 5. Don’t break the house rules

-When you arrive at an open house, knock before you enter and look for any other instructions in the entryway for guests.
-You may be asked to take your shoes off, so wear footwear that you can slip on and off easily (and wear socks that day so you aren’t wandering around barefoot).
+When you arrive at an open house, knock before you enter and look for other instructions for guests in the entryway.
+You may be asked to take your shoes off, so wear footwear that you can slip easily (and wear socks that day so you aren’t wandering around barefoot).

-And overall, just be courteous and follow basic open house etiquette.
-It’s a great idea to take your own photos as you go through the house, but ask the listing agent if it’s OK to do so before you start acting like the paparazzi.
+And overall, just be courteous and follow basic open-house etiquette.
+It’s a great idea to take photos as you go through the house, but ask the listing agent if it’s OK before you start acting like the paparazzi.

 “Listing agents are most likely going to ask you to sign in and put your name and phone number down,” says Auslander.

-Good manners will make the listing agent more receptive to you if you decide to make an offer.
-In a situation with multiple buyers, following etiquette can help you stand out from the crowd.
+Good manners will make the listing agent more receptive to you if you make an offer.
+In a situation with multiple buyers, sticking with the etiquette can help you stand out.

 6. Reflect on your open house tours while your memory’s fresh